neurodata/neurodata.io/content/about/agreements.md

 #### Focus

-We commit to focusing on 2 projects, unless otherwise negotiated with the team.
+We agree to focus on 2 projects, unless otherwise negotiated with the team.
 In general, each project should take about 1 year to complete.
 One project is the main focus that we are actively working on

 - for trainees, this is a journal publication
 - for research staff, this is a report to funders plus software repository with a clear code demo.